 In order to check for memory effects, i.e. whether the results of one analysis are influenced by the composition of the previous analyte, we repeatedly sampled from two CO_2 tanks (A and B) with very different $\delta^{13}C$ and $\delta^{18}O$ compositions (27 ‰ and 16 ‰ apart, respectively).
-Two aliquots from each tank were analyzed before switching to the other tank (with WG aliquots interspersed between each analysis, as in section 3.1.1), resulting in the sequence (A-A-B-B-A-A-B-B...).
-In this experiment, potential memory effects should manifest as detectable differences between the results of consecutive analyses of the same tank, because the first analysis follows one of a very different gas while the second one follows one of a nearly identical analyte.
-In fig. 6, we compare the measured δ{636} and δ{628} values for the first versus second aliquot of each tank, finding that the two consecutive analyses are always identical within instrumental errors, thus excluding detectable memory effects.
+Two aliquots were sampled from each tank before switching to the other tank (with WG aliquots interspersed between each analysis, as in section 3.1.1, resulting in the sequence (A,A,B,B,A,A,B,B...).
+In this experiment, potential memory effects should manifest as detectable differences between the results of consecutive analyses of the same tank, because one analysis follows that of a very different gas while the second one follows itself.
+In fig. 8, we compare the measured δ{636} and δ{628} values for the first versus second aliquot of each tank, finding that the two consecutive analyses are always identical within instrumental errors, thus excluding detectable memory effects.